phossa2/di/README.md

   var_dump($container->get('cache') instanceof \MyCache); // true
   ```

+  A service reference `'${#driver}'` used in the constructor arguments here
+  indicating it is `driver` service (object).

-- With configuration
+- With configuration from files or data array

   Container may use a `Phossa2\Config\Config` instance as its definitions for
   services.
 The `Phossa2\Config\Config` instance may either read configs from files
-  or get configs from an array as follows,
+  or get configs from a data array as follows,

   ```php
   use Phossa2\Di\Container;